ROCm/hipBLASLt/docs/how-to/how-to-use-hipblaslt-offline-tuning.rst

       export HIPBLASLT_TUNING_FILE=tuning.txt

-   Additionally, you can set the environment variable to specify that the solution found in the tuning stage is under the constraint of max workspace size setting:
+   Additionally, you can set the environment variable to specify that the solution found in the tuning stage is under the constraint of the max workspace size setting:

    .. code-block:: bash